Italy Digital Nomad Visa: Apply in 2025 for Remote Work in Italy

 Who Can Apply?

+OK, here's what you really need to know about getting a digital nomad visa for Italy.
 To qualify for the Italy Digital Nomad Visa, you must meet the following core conditions:

 You are a non-EU or non-EEA citizen (because EU citizens don't need a visa to live and work in Italy).